JeromeFitz/react-instafeed/README.md

 #### API
 `instafeed.js` is client facing library, so your API Keys and the like kind of need to be in the code to work.
 If there is a more secure way of doing this, please submit an Issue / Pull Request / etc.

-These are set explicitly in this example, however, in my usual build process I have been using: [babel-plugin-transform-define](https://github.com/FormidableLabs/babel-plugin-transform-define):
+These are set explicitly in this example, however, in my usual build process I have been using [babel-plugin-transform-define](https://github.com/FormidableLabs/babel-plugin-transform-define).

 **Before:**
 ```javascript